Getting Around Antigua (Traveller’s Guide)

 Renting a car and driving is the best way to get around Antigua.
 Driving allows you to reach more off-the-beaten-path destinations and isolated beaches and, generally, go on more adventures in Antigua.

 Depending on how many days you spend in Antigua, the cost of a rental car can add up, but I found it worth it for my week on the island to adventure on my own timeline.
-It worked out cheaper than taxis.
+The cost of my 7-day rental worked out cheaper than taxis for where I wanted to explore.

 If you don’t plan to drive or only want to rent a car for a day or two, make sure to leave extra time in your itinerary to get around by public transit and taxis.